jnorthrup/literbike/README.md

 # Litebike Proxy

-A lightweight, high-performance proxy server written in Rust, designed specifically for Termux environments.
+A lightweight, high-performance proxy server written in Rust, designed for mobile and embedded environments.
 Supports both HTTP/HTTPS and SOCKS5 protocols with intelligent network interface routing.

 ## Features